HansonKLau/DDC/README.md

 Davis Dining Commons

-This website allows users to view the menu's of all the dining commons of UC Davis without the need to go to four different websites to look at the different menus.
+This website allows users to view the menus of all the dining commons of UC Davis without the need to go to four different websites to look at the different menus.

 There is a also a dropdown menu on the left which allows the user to select filters